Nikunj-Gupta/Nikunj-Gupta-old.github.io/_pages/contact.md

 permalink: /contact/
 title: contact
 rank: 7
-description: The best way to get in touch with me to either email me or connect with me on LinkedIn!
+description: Want to meet virtually?
+Schedule a meeting using my online scheduler.
+Or feel free to reach out to me via email or LinkedIn!
 nav: true
 ---